waiver under section 212(i) or Misrepresentation and Immigration Violations

 An applicant seeking an immigrant visa or adjustment of status based on a family based petition or a VAWA self-petitioner.
 An applicant seeking an immigrant visa or adjustment of status based on a employment based petition.
 Therefore, knowing if you fit the qualifiers for a fraud waiver is crucial.

-Fraud waiver
+fraud waiver

 Leave a Comment